DanielSimonsen90/DanhoLibraryRJS/docs/Components/User Interface/Button.md

 The button component is a basic button but with custom attributes provided by the component's props.

-ButtonProps extends [BaseProps](../../Utils/Base/Props.md) on the HTMLButtonElement, meaning it will accept every button property.

 ## References
 * [Utils](../../Utils/index.md)
     * [BaseProps](../../Utils/Base/Props.md)